 Nursing during the holidays can be pretty tough, even for experienced nurses.
 Not only do nurses see a surge of patients during this time of year, but it can also be hard to stay at work instead of spending time with your family.
 This being said, dedicating your time and care to your patients is one of the greatest gifts you can give during the holiday season.
 So, we’ve put together a list of strategies of how to handle holiday shifts for nurses.
 Being stuck at work during the holidays is never ideal, but there are several ways that you can make the best of it!
-Continue reading for our top three tips.
+Continue reading for our top four tips.

 Holiday Shifts for Nurses: 4 Tips